Curriculum Overview

 Each class teacher will ensure that the planning and delivery of each session is appropriate to the pupils’ working level, ensuring that each child can access MFL.

-As a school, we use a scheme of learning- Kapow, which identified three knowledge strands.
+As a school, we use a scheme of learning - Kapow, which identifies three knowledge strands.
 In each unit, children will draw upon this knowledge when comprehending and producing language to help them achieve the aims of the National Curriculum.

 Relationships and Sex Education (RSE)